wojtkowiak/meteor-custom-protocol/README.md

 **You should include that file in your repo!**

 Please do not modify it unless you know what you are doing.
 Changing a protocol id when you have your app released will make your server backwards incompatible.
 Protocols are indexed on every build.
-Since Meteor does not allow two build plugins to handle the same file extension, I could not simple index files with `protocol.js` extension.
+Since Meteor does not allow two build plugins to handle the same file extension, I could not simply index files with `protocol.js` extension.
 Instead this package is indeed indexing the empty files reconstructing the class name as `xxxProtocol` from `xxx.protocol` empty file.
-Once you add the empty file with 'My.protocol` name to your project, after first build/run `MyProtocol` will get the id and it is guaranteed that it will not change.
+Once you add the empty file with `My.protocol` name to your project, after first build/run `MyProtocol` will get the id and it is guaranteed that it will not change.
 However if you will remove the `.protocol` file, do a build, add the file again, do the build - it might not get the same id it had before - be aware of that!

 ## CustomProtocol API